 Two trees bent in slashing rain; below the ground one tree's roots blaze gold, gripping deep.

-Storms still came,
+Storms still came.

-as storms always do.
+Storms always do.

-But your roots had grown deep,
+But your roots had gone down deep,

 and they held.